 - Copyright Act

-Are you planning to conduct R&D in the metropolitan region?
 A Canadian patent grants its owner the exclusive right to manufacture, sell and use an invention.
-Patents are granted for new and useful inventions and are valid for 20 years.
+Patents are granted for new and useful inventions and they are valid for 20 years from the filing date.